mgnsk/balafon/README.md

      [command]

   Available Commands:
-    completion  generate the autocompletion script for the specified shell help        Help about any command
+    completion  Generate the autocompletion script for the specified shell help        Help about any command
     load        Load a file and continue in a gong shell play        Play a file